D2-mods/D2-Mira/README.md

 - BG1: The Big Metal Rod will not appear at its location until you find out it exists.
 - Throne of Bhaal: Gold/Silver pantaloons are still obtainable in ToB, if not already obtained.
 - Heart of Winter: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are obtainable if not found in the main IWD campaign.
-- IWD2: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are still obtainable after the second time flying with Oswald, if you missed them in earlier locations.
+- IWD2: Any missing pantaloons, the Big Metal Rod, and a Pulse Ammo are still obtainable after reaching Kuldahar, if you missed them in earlier locations.

 --